apssouza22/chatflow/README.md

 # Chatflow

+You can ask anything about our project or our github repo directly in our user interface: http://apps.newaisolutions.com/ It will teach you how to run the app locally, answer any questions in relation to our codebase and guide you in contributing to the repo if you want.

 ChatUX is a tool to help the integration of natural language capabilities in any web systems, making them more accessible and user-friendly for everyone.